 After mixing the resin, add small amounts of the clear epoxy to the middle of the wooden tile.
 Then, use a toothpick to pull the resin to the edges.
 Once you have all the tiles coated, cover them, and let them cure for 24 hours.

 At this point, I want to justify all the extra work involved in making these mandala pendants!
 Here is the same image, one on paper (left) and the other with the leafing and transparency (right).
 The difference is that the image with the leafing pops more.
 It has added depth, and any way you look at it, it’s gleaming!

 Glue on a bail using E-6000 jewelry glue to each piece, along with a necklace.

 Done.
 These mandala pendants are super shiny and gleaming!

 Ready to become an amazing resin jewelry maker?

 I promise you can.
-I wrote my book, How to Make Resin Jewelry in Bezels, with the resin beginner in mind.
-The instantly downloadable PDF ebook takes you from confused to confident with resin in only an afternoon.
-You will get all my pro tips to make resin jewelry, plus 15 projects you can recreate to keep, share or even sell.
+I wrote my ebook, How to Make Resin Jewelry in Bezels, with the resin beginner in mind.
+The instantly downloadable PDF book takes you from confused to confident with resin in only an afternoon.
+You will get all my pro tips to make resin jewelry, plus 15 projects you can recreate to keep, share, or even sell.

 Originally written by Penny Reid